Grief: Complicated grief

-An article by the NEJM (The New England Journal of Medicine) states complicated grief cases are multifactorial, and that complicated grief is distinguished from major depression and post-traumatic stress disorder.
+Complicated grief cases are multifactorial, and complicated grief is distinguished from major depression and post-traumatic stress disorder.
 Evidence shows that complicated grief is a more severe and prolonged version of acute grief than a completely different type of grief.
 While only affecting 2 to 3% of people in the world, complicated grief is usually contracted when a loved one dies suddenly and in a violent way.

-In the study "Bereavement and Late-Life Depression: Grief and its Complications in the Elderly" six subjects with symptoms of complicated grief were given a dose of Paroxetine, a selective serotonin re-uptake inhibitor, and showed a 50% decrease in their symptoms within a three-month period.
-The Mental Health Clinical Research team theorizes that the symptoms of complicated grief in bereaved elderly are an alternative of post-traumatic stress.
-These symptoms were correlated with cancer, hypertension, anxiety, depression, suicidal ideation, increased smoking, and sleep impairments at around six months after spousal death.

-A treatment that has been found beneficial in dealing with the symptoms associated with complicated grief is the use of serotonin specific reuptake inhibitors such as Paroxetine.
-These inhibitors have been found to reduce intrusive thoughts, avoidant behaviors, and hyperarousal that are associated with complicated grief.
-In addition psychotherapy techniques are in the process of being developed.

 Disenfranchised grief

 Disenfranchised grief is a term describing grief that is not acknowledged by society.
 Examples of events leading to disenfranchised grief are the death of a friend, the loss of a pet, a trauma in the family a generation prior, the loss of a home or place of residence particularly in the case of children, who generally have little or no control in such situations, and whose grief may not be noticed or understood by caregivers.
 American military children and teens in particular moving a great deal while growing up, an aborted or miscarried pregnancy, a parent's loss or surrender of a child to adoption, a child's loss of their birth parent to adoption, the death of a loved one due to a socially unacceptable cause such as suicide, or the death of a celebrity.

 There are fewer support systems available for people who experience disenfranchised grief compared to those who are going through a widely recognized form of grief.
 Therefore, people who suffer disenfranchised grief undergo a more complicated grieving process.
 They may feel angry and depressed due to the lack of public validation which leads to the inability to fully express their sorrow.
 Moreover, they may not receive sufficient social support and feel isolated.